mikiyas-girma/mikiyas-girma/README.md

 ### Hi there 👋
-## Introduction

-I am a BSc in Software Engineering student and also pursuing a software engineering program given by ALX Africa in collaboration with Holberton School.
-I have a strong work ethic and effective time management skills.
-I am always eager to learn new things and passionate about using technology to address community issues.
-I believe that my skills, commitment, and passion can make a positive impact on the tech landscape.

-## Experience

-As part of the community-based training program (CBTP) education given in Jimma University, I had the opportunity to work with my team members on developing a full-stack web application.
-This application eases activities related to buying, selling, or renting properties and also helps users manage their own properties.

-## Interest

-I am deeply interested in the field of AI and data science.
 <!--
 **mikiyas-girma/mikiyas-girma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.